TiDBHackers/rfc/text/why_and_how_does_round_trip_matters.md

 optimized or even avoided.

 How does the TiDB may perform for benchmark tests like `TPC-C` or `Sysbench`?
 Is it necessary to optimize the RPC libary used in TiDB or is it worthy?
-Or is it a considerable option to merge the tidb server code into tikv as `shared-storage` would be introduced in the future as well as the tidb `session-manager`.
+More aggressively is it a considerable option to merge the tidb server code into tikv as `shared-storage` would be introduced in the future as well as the tidb `session-manager`.